 An employer may, for example, be a theatre producer, a symphony orchestra, an incorporated leader, a record company, a club or a manager.
 A musician may not make contributions to the Fund on his/her own behalf unless incorporated, since the Fund is an “employer only” fund.

 The union agreement or contract with the employer must include certain necessary language and specific provisions for pension contributions to be made to the plan.
 The amount that is contributed to the pension plan is negotiated between the union and your employer.

 Vesting in the Plan

-The vesting period for participation in the AFM-EP Fund is only five years.
-Being “fully vested” means that a participant has earned a right to a regular pension that cannot be forfeited.
+The vesting period for participation in the AFM-EPF is only five years.
+Being “fully vested” means that a participant has earned a right to a regular pension that can only be cut according to procedures set forth by MPRA.
 A musician may accrue the five years on a quarter-year, half-year, three-quarter-year or full-year basis.

 The more work you do under contracts that have pension provisions, the greater the benefit you will receive when you retire.
 But these quarter-year vesting provisions make it easier to become vested in the pension plan and to secure a guaranteed pension benefit.

 AFM-EPF Means Big Benefits